 At SRM we offer gestational carrier services to assist patients in becoming parents.
 A gestational carrier, or surrogate, is a woman who carries a baby for the intended parent(s).
-The baby is not related to the gestational carrier.
+The baby is not genetically related to the gestational carrier.

-Gestational carriers will need to be just as involved as you (and your partner, if applicable) in the first stages of the process, in order to ensure all FDA and legal requirements are met.
+Gestational carriers will need to be just as involved as you (and your partner, if applicable) in the process, in order to ensure all FDA and legal requirements are met.
 In Vitro Fertilization (IVF)—using eggs or sperm from the intended parent(s), or from egg or sperm donors—is a necessary part of this arrangement.
 Once fertilization occurs, the resulting embryo is transferred to the gestational carrier’s uterus.

 SRM’s specialized staff assists with all third-party reproduction patients, and contacting us is your first step on the road to becoming a parent.